 Ten Days of Rain

 In 2011, Lazarus initiated the “Ten Days of Rain” attack.
 A more sophisticated DDoS, this attack targeted several large financial institutions in South Korea.
 (Source) 2013 saw Lazarus use a wiper called “darkseoul.”
-To clarify, this attack widened it’s scope to media institutions and ISPs.
+To clarify, this attack widened its scope to media institutions and ISPs.
 (Source)

 In 2014, Lazarus saw global recognition for its attack on Sony Pictures.
 Lazarus’ anger was ignited by the film “The Interview.”
 Lazarus, acting under the name “Guardians of Peace.”
 The group leaked upcoming movies and media.
 Lazarus also revealed the personal information of Sony Employees.
-(Source) Then, someone claiming link to group said that the group had infiltrated Sony for a year before the attack.
+(Source) Then, someone claiming a link to the group said that the group had infiltrated Sony for a year before the attack.
 (Source)

 WannaCry is the name of ransomware that locks one’s computer and demands payments in cryptocurrency, mainly Bitcoin.
 This attack by Lazarus on May 12th, 2017 targeted 200,000 OS’ all over the world.
 Subsequently, the attack caused $4 billion in damages. (source &Source) In effect, the attack compromised Microsoft’s OS.

-An interesting development to come out of this was the theory of false-flag cyber warfare attack by the US to spur international anger at North Korea.
+An interesting development to come out of this was the theory of a false-flag cyber warfare attack by the US to spur international anger at North Korea.
 The US National Security Administration created part of the malware’s code.
 (Source) The Russian hacker group “TheShadowBrokers” stole the code.
 In effect, this is how the Lazarus Group was able to acquire the code.
 (Source)

 Above all, The Lazarus Group has been involved in multiple cases of stealing and hacking cryptocurrency.
-A researcher behind Ethereum was found guilty on espionage and treason charges.
-This was after speaking at the Pyongyang Blockchain and Cryptocurrency Conference, 2013.
+A researcher behind Ethereum was found guilty of espionage and treason charges.
+This was after speaking at the Pyongyang Blockchain and Cryptocurrency Conference, in 2013.
 Subsequently, Virgil Griffith reportedly gave NK officials knowledge on how to launder cryptocurrency assets through decentralized mechanisms and use them to bypass sanctions.
 (Source)

 The United Nations inquiry document into the situation pointed fingers at North Korea and Lazarus for cyber warfare activities in an Asia-based cryptocurrency exchange, KuCoin.
 (Source) Furthermore, the theft occurred in September of 2020 and the hackers logged off with over $200,000,000 in cryptocurrency assets.
 (Source)

 Axie Infinity, a cryptocurrency game, was hacked for $615 million USD. (source) Lazarus facilitated one of the largest hacks ever in cryptocurrency.
 The FBI linked them to the hack.
-(Source) Cryptocurrency poses a viable target for Lazarus, as its lack of regulation and shield of anonymity protect them somewhat.
+Cryptocurrency poses a viable target for Lazarus, as its lack of regulation and shield of anonymity protect them somewhat.
 Above all, this is viable for the North Korean state to use as foreign assets and currency for imports.

 Furthermore, this nexus between nation and cryptocurrency may have evolved to a more sinister level.
 The United Nations inquiry believed that this money was used to fund the nuclear missile program in North Korea.
 Therefore, it has evolved from a financial crime to a breach of international code, to an international security issue as a whole.